A photo of a filing cabinet with hanging folders. There are a large number of folders visible, each labeled with a number.

 <date>,<model>,<model version>,<feature inputs>,<output>

-Example of a log file format storing model version, inputs, and outputs for every prediction in a system.
+An example of a log file format storing model version, inputs, and outputs for every prediction in a system.

 It is usually feasible to build the entire versioning, provenance, and logging infrastructure from scratch, connecting different version control systems for code and data.
 However, the various mentioned experiment tracking tools and data governance platforms can provide reusable infrastructure that comes with nice dashboards and analysis facilities.
-Moveover, pipeline automation frameworks or data science platforms can provide integrated versioning and provenance tracking support for the entire machine-learning pipeline, possibly all the way to deployed models – leaving only the integration of the application with the various versioned models to developers.
+Moveover, pipeline automation frameworks or data science platforms can provide integrated versioning and provenance tracking support for the entire machine-learning pipeline, possibly all the way to deployed models—leaving only the integration of the application with the various versioned models to developers.
 It is usually a good idea to test that sufficient information has been logged to trace back a prediction to model, training data, and code before it is needed to debug a real-world problem.

 Summary

 Versioning and provenance tracking are important for debugging and accountability in responsible machine learning.
-Versioning of data can be challenging at scale, but different approaches and their tradeoffs are well understood and supported by existing tools.
-The key is to version everything, including versioning data, versioning entire pipelines and their dependencies, and versioning the resulting models – and then to connect all those versions.
+Versioning of data can be challenging at scale, but different approaches and their trade-offs are well understood and supported by existing tools.
+The key is to version everything, including versioning data, versioning entire pipelines and their dependencies, and versioning the resulting models—and then to connect all those versions.
 Provenance tracking follows the flow of data through various processing steps and files, often integrated with pipeline automation tools, and facilitates this connection of various versions of data and code artifacts.
 All this can avoid some nondeterminism that supports reproducibility and replicability.

 All these steps require some infrastructure investment and storage overhead but can make the operation of systems and the debugging of problems smoother.
 Responsible engineers use these tools to understand how systems operate and to debug the root causes of problems.